Effort to boot Greene from ballot could open new avenue of attack - NewsBreak

 Laurence Tribe, a professor of constitutional law emeritus at Harvard Law School, argued that the case against Greene was well-crafted and is helped by what he called “incontrovertible factual evidence” of her role in the attack.

 “Having taken an oath of allegiance to our Constitution, she acted in coordination with co-conspirators close to the defeated President Trump to overthrow the 2020 presidential election and reverse its results,” Tribe told The Hill.
 “That the result she sought wasn’t achieved is irrelevant.
-Hers is a paradigm case for an adjudication of permanent disqualification from ever again holding public office.”Florida lawmakers vote to strip Disney’s self-governing power
+Hers is a paradigm case for an adjudication of permanent disqualification from ever again holding public office.”Democratic challenger outraises Marjorie Taylor Greene in Georgia

 Other legal and political experts are questioning whether the effort will even advance to the next step.